Kyriakos Stamatopoulos

-Kyriakos Stamatopoulos (born 28 August 1979) is a Greek Canadian former football goalkeeper who is the head goalkeeper coach for AIK.
+Kyriakos Stamatopoulos (born 28 August 1979) is a Greek Canadian former professional soccer goalkeeper who is the head goalkeeper coach for AIK.
+In addition to his role as goalkeeping coach, he continues to be registered as a player on the roster, dressing as the substitute goalkeeper on the bench when needed.

 He is nicknamed "Stam" (/stæm/) and he is also often referred to as Kenny Stamatopoulos.

 Early life

 Stamatopoulos moved with his family from Greece to Ontario when he was a small child.
-He started playing ice hockey at the age of 2 in Canada and only picked up football at the age of 13.
+He started playing hockey at the age of 2 in Canada and only picked up soccer at the age of 13.

 Club career

 Sweden

 Stamatopoulos' clubs were relegated every year he played with them in Sweden.
 First Enköping twice in a row, then Boden while he was on loan there.
 His relegation-run did not end before he moved to Norway.

 Tromsø

 His career at Tromsø got off to a rough start, after he was given a two-match suspension for his involvement in a group fight, which he described as "a little hockey brawl" that occurred during his debut match against Molde.
 He became a fan favourite as a result of this incident.